alterNERDtive/VoiceAttack-profiles/docs/installing.md

 version](https://voiceattack.com/#download-1) off the official site and install it.

-**Not on 32- vs. 64-bit:** If you are using any TTS voices that do not have a 64-bit version, choose 32-bit VoiceAttack.
+**Note on 32- vs. 64-bit:** If you are using any TTS voices that do not have a 64-bit version, choose 32-bit VoiceAttack.
 If you are planning on using something that _requires_ 64-bit (e.g. a plugin interfacing with the latest MS Flight Simulator), choose the 64-bit version.
 Otherwise it doesn’t really